Dye Data Glossary

 Some dyes are known by many names.
 Many of these names are historical, but they can also be due to different manufacturers selling the same chemical compound by different names, perhaps to avoid violating another company's copyright or trademark.
 The dye chromoxane cyanine R (CI 43820), as an example, is also known by the synonyms cyanine R, chrome cyanine R, solochrome cyanine R, eriochrome cyanine R and alizaroyl cyanine RC.
 Unfortunately, the last two names have also been used to refer to a closely related, but chemically different, dye, chrome violet CG (CI 43810).
 This is altogether very confusing.
 In order to avoid confusion, it is advisable not to use these names.
 Regrettably, however, synonyms are still in use for some dyes.

 Due to the confusion in naming dyes, the Colour Index has been produced.
 This is a compendium of dyes, with large amounts of data, and was prepared by the Society of Dyers and Colourists in the UK and by the American Association of Textile Chemists and Colorists in the US.
-Originally in book form, it is currently available on CD.
+Originally in book form, it is currently available online.
 Incorporated into this reference work is a system of identifying individual dyes very specifically.
 Each individual chemical used as a dye is assigned a specific identifying, five digit number.
 Individual dyes are identified specifically by reference to their CI number, as has been done in the preceding paragraph on this page.
 When specifying any dye for use in a staining method the CI number should always be given, so that there is no confusion as to which chemical is meant.

 In addition to an identifying number, the colour index also assigns a specific name to each dye.
 The name is based upon the dye's (textile) mode of action and the base colour, followed by a number.
 An example is the dye mordant blue 3, the CI name for chromoxane cyanine R (CI 43820).
 This CI name is therefore a specific identification for the dye.
 Although it is used less frequently than the CI number, it is as valid an identification and may be usefully included when identifying a dye for a particular staining technique.